Things To Do In Nashville

 The Ryman needs no introduction (but I’ll give it one anyway).
 The original Grand Ole Opry venue until 1974, The Ryman’s significance (and acoustics) can’t be overstated.
 It’s an essential piece of Nashville and a shrine to music history.
 The WSM (later, Grand Ole Opry) broadcasts on FM radio reached people that traditional AM (the standard at the time) couldn’t and established Nashville as The Music City.
 That’s right.
 Music City started in The Ryman.
 The tours are worth checking out for sure, but my recommendation would be to catch a concert if you can.
 It’s easily my favorite venue in the city and has been home to artists, musicians, and comedians from every corner of the arts for many, many years (plus, it’s on 5th Avenue – walking distance from most mentionable downtown Nashville attractions).

+Take a hike!
 No, seriously, there are few slices of wilderness more scenic and beautiful than Radnor in Middle Tennessee.
 Just outside the city, in Oak Hill, Radnor offers miles of unpaved hiking trails (of varying difficulty – for all my real hikers out there), and year-round displays of the native wildlife.
 With constant events, festivals, and even art shows, the 1,300+ acre preserve really could be the highlight of your trip.
 Hang out with the deer and otters that call Tennessee home, and take in the idyllic vistas upon the water.
 Don’t just take my word for it, even Aerosmith’s Steven Tyler made time for a hike the last time he was here (according to his Instagram).
 It’s family and pet friendly, and a very easy way to lose track of your afternoon.

 When’s the last time you enjoyed a trendy restaurant that had comfortable coffee, craft cocktail bar, and bowling alley?
 Oh, and a SWIMMING POOL?
 My guess is never.
 How would such a place even work?
 Well Pinewood Social has figured out the magic formula that brings these things together in a shockingly cohesive dream-come-true.
 On top of all those offerings (and in spite of the chaos you might imagine in such a place) Pinewood even excels as a relaxing workspace.
 I know it sounds too good (or wild) to be true, but you owe it to yourself to check it out while you’re in Nashville.
 Stop in for a drink or book a table and a lane and enjoy.